SenalRansara/MERN-Recipe/frontend/README.md

 # Getting Started with Create React App

-this project is a simple crud application to practice with react along with MERN
+this project is a simple crud application to practice with react along with MERN this app is all about recipes adding and removing updating operations.cls

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).